ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-mutable-property-of-props-interface.md

 import { IBucket } from "aws-cdk-lib/aws-s3";

 interface MyConstructProps {
-  // ❌ Shouldn't use mutable
+  // ❌ Properties in "Props" interfaces should be readonly
   bucket: IBucket;
 }
 ```